PJM Glossary

 Retail Load Responsibility

-A type of energy transaction in the PJM InSchedule tool between a Load Serving Entity serving retail load and the EDC (Electric Distribution Company) for the applicable service territory.
-The Retail Load Responsibility (RLR) transaction is used to report the hourly real-time MWh of load responsibility for the LSE and includes losses.
+A type of energy transaction in the PJM InSchedule tool between a load serving entity serving retail load and the electric distribution company for the applicable service territory.
+The RLR transaction is used to report the hourly real-time megawatt-hours of load responsibility for the load-serving entities and includes losses.

 Retail Market